 - Try a clarifying shampoo: These types of cleansers are full of color-stripping surfactants (the stuff that makes your shampoo and soaps lather).
 The faster you can get to your freshly dyed hair, the better; just make sure you deep condition afterwards.

-- If you experience unwanted results from an at-home hair color, immediately call the hotline number on the side or back of the box.
+- Call the hotline: If you experience unwanted results from an at-home hair color, immediately call the hotline number on the side or back of the box.
 The company representative can offer you professional advice on what to do next.
-Also, if you think there may be something wrong with the dye, it's essential to report it immediately.

-- When coloring your hair at home, go only one to two levels lighter or darker than your natural hair color to avoid "oh no" moments.
-While most box color includes a description of what the shade will be (such as medium light brown), keep in mind that level one equals black and level ten is light blond.
+How to prevent it in the first place: Since semipermanent or demipermanent colors typically fade a lot faster than permanent colors, they are often more gentle for the home colorist.
+And when coloring your hair at home, go only one to two levels lighter or darker than your natural hair color to avoid "oh no" moments.
+While most box color includes a description of what the shade will be (such as medium-light brown), keep in mind that level one equals black and level 10 is light blond.